disa-iccs/disa-icss.github.io/index.md

 layout: post
 ---

-**The workshop on Computational methods for emerging problems in disinformation analysis DISA@DSAA is organized during the [The 10th IEEE International Conference on Data Science and Advanced Analytics (DSAA)](https://conferences.sigappfr.org/dsaa2023/) in Thessaloniki, Greece.**
+**The workshop on Computational methods for emerging problems in disinformation analysis DISA@ESORICS is organized during the [29th European Symposium on Research in Computer Security (ESORICS) 2024]([https://conferences.sigappfr.org/dsaa2023/](https://esorics2024.org/)) in Bydgoszcz, Poland.**

 **The session will be technically endorsement by [IEEE SMC TC on Big Data Computing](http://www.ieeesmc.org/technical-activities/cybernetics/big-data-computing) as well by [Lifelong Machine Learning on Data Stream](https://www.kssk.pwr.edu.pl/projects/lmlds) and [SWAROG](http://swarog-ai.pl/) projects.**

 # About

-Information analysis is nowadays crucial for societies, single citizens in their everyday life (e.g. while travelling, shopping, browsing, communication etc.) as well for businesses and overall economy.
-The right to be informed is one of fundamental requirements allowing for taking right decisions in a small and large scale (e.g. elections).

-However information spreading can be also used for disinformation.
-The problem of the fake news publication is not new and it already has been reported in ancient ages, but it has started having a huge impact especially on social media users or people watching media news (Internet, newspapers, tv etc.).
-Such false information should be detected as soon as possible to avoid its negative influence on the readers and in some cases on their decisions.
+Information analysis is nowadays crucial for societies, single citizens in their everyday life (e.g., while traveling, shopping, browsing, communication, etc.), as well for businesses and the overall economy.
+The right to be informed is one of the fundamental requirements for making the right decisions on a small and large scale (e.g., elections).
+However, information spreading can also be used for disinformation.
+The problem of fake news publication is not new, and it already has been reported in ancient ages, but it has started having a huge impact, especially on social media users or people watching media news (Internet, newspapers, TV, etc.).
+Such false information should be detected as soon as possible to avoid its negative influence on the readers and, in some cases, their decisions.

-Another problem and emerging challenge is coming from using automated information analysis and decision support systems (based on Artificial Intelligence (AI) and Machine Learning (ML) advances) as black-box single truth providers.
-If those information analysis systems are misused, attacked or fooled, their results will also lead to (dis-) information.

-The main aim of this workshop is to bring together researchers and scientists computational science who are pioneering (dis-)information analysis methods to discuss problems and solutions in this area, to identify new issues, and to shape future directions for research.
-Moreover, we invite prospective researchers to send papers concerning (dis-)information detection methods and architectures, explainability of information processing methods and decision support systems as well as their security.

 <!--
 # Online meeting